chiefbsol-cloud/block-analysis-tool/README.md

 A Bash-based utility for analyzing **Bitcoin block propagation delays** and extracting **miner information** from coinbase scripts.
 Tailored for **Bitcoin Knots** on Umbrel (Docker), it supports Bitcoin Core setups and provides detailed CSV/JSON reports, debug logs, and Telegram summaries for real-time monitoring.

+This script has been tested on a DIY Raspberry Pi 5 (8GB) running Umbrel, ensuring compatibility with lightweight Linux environments.

+**Disclaimer**: Use this script at your own risk.
+The authors assume no liability for any issues arising from its use.
+Ensure you understand the script’s functionality and test it thoroughly before deployment.

 ---

 ## ✨ Features